selftaught/YaDi/README.md

 ---

 YaDi is a Windows x86/x64 DLL injector.
 YADI leverages P/Invoke to make native windows calls exported by kernel32.dll, user32.dll, and psapi.dll to achieve code injection.
-I started this project to start picking up and using the C# language, and to become more familiar with various injection techiniques.
+I started this project to learn some C# and to become more familiar with various injection techiniques.

 ## Usage